mirror/dd-wrt/src/router/frr/doc/user/basic.rst

      the column may be missing if system support is not available.

    When executing this command from ``vtysh``, each of the daemons' memory usage is printed sequentially.

-.. index:: logmsg LEVEL MESSAGE
+You can specify the daemon's name to print only its memory usage.

+.. clicmd:: show history

+   Dump the vtysh cli history.

 .. clicmd:: logmsg LEVEL MESSAGE

    Send a message to all logging destinations that are enabled for messages of the given severity.

-.. index:: find COMMAND...
-.. clicmd:: find COMMAND...
+.. clicmd:: find REGEX...

-   This command performs a simple substring search across all defined commands in all modes.
+   This command performs a regex search across all defined commands in all modes.
 As an example, suppose you're in enable mode and can't remember where the command to turn OSPF segment routing on is:

    ::

       frr# find segment-routing on
         (ospf)  segment-routing on
+        (isis)  segment-routing on

    The CLI mode is displayed next to each command.
 In this example, :clicmd:`segment-routing on` is under the `router ospf` mode.

-   Similarly, suppose you want a listing of all commands that contain "l2vpn":
+   Similarly, suppose you want a listing of all commands that contain "l2vpn" and "neighbor":

    ::

-      frr# find l2vpn
+      frr# find l2vpn.*neighbor
-        (view)  show [ip] bgp l2vpn evpn [json]
-        (view)  show [ip] bgp l2vpn evpn all <A.B.C.D|A.B.C.D/M> [json] (view)  show [ip] bgp l2vpn evpn all neighbors A.B.C.D advertised-routes [json] (view)  show [ip] bgp l2vpn evpn all neighbors A.B.C.D routes [json] (view)  show [ip] bgp l2vpn evpn all overlay ...
+        (view)  show [ip] bgp l2vpn evpn neighbors <A.B.C.D|X:X::X:X|WORD> advertised-routes [json] (view)  show [ip] bgp l2vpn evpn neighbors <A.B.C.D|X:X::X:X|WORD> routes [json] (view)  show [ip] bgp l2vpn evpn rd ASN:NN_OR_IP-ADDRESS:NN neighbors <A.B.C.D|X:X::X:X|WORD> advertised-routes [json]
+        (view)  show [ip] bgp l2vpn evpn rd ASN:NN_OR_IP-ADDRESS:NN neighbors <A.B.C.D|X:X::X:X|WORD> routes [json] ...

+   Note that when entering spaces as part of a regex specification, repeated spaces will be compressed into a single space for matching purposes.
+This is a consequence of spaces being used to delimit CLI tokens.
+If you need to match more than one space, use the ``\s`` escape.

+   POSIX Extended Regular Expressions are supported.

 .. _common-show-commands:

-.. index:: show thread cpu
 .. clicmd:: show thread cpu [r|w|t|e|x]

    This command displays system run statistics for all the different event